ocim128/Webhook/README.md

 You will receive a confirmation response while the raw POST body is stored locally under `data/registry.json` (headers and query strings are intentionally discarded).
 The service keeps the latest 50 deliveries per slug by default (configure via `WEBHOOK_LOG_LIMIT`).
 Open `http://localhost:4000/email1` in your browser at any time to see the live list of payloads for that slug.

+### Using MongoDB storage

+Set `MONGODB_URI` to switch persistence from the local JSON file to MongoDB.
+Optional overrides:

+- `MONGODB_DB_NAME` – Database name (defaults to `webhook-relay`).
+- `MONGODB_COLLECTION` – Collection that stores slugs/logs (defaults to `hooks`).

+When `MONGODB_URI` is present the service automatically initializes the Mongo-backed store (the file fallback is still available for local-only runs).
+To prepare MongoDB for the app:

+1. Provision a MongoDB deployment (MongoDB Atlas, Render, ScaleGrid, etc.) and copy the connection string.
+2. Ensure the user in that connection string has read/write access to the target database.
+3. Set `MONGODB_URI`, `MONGODB_DB_NAME`, and `MONGODB_COLLECTION` (optional) in your local `.env`, Render dashboard, or deployment platform.
+4. Restart the server.
+It will create a unique index on `slug` automatically and begin persisting webhooks/logs to the specified collection.

+### Locking down management endpoints

+Set `ADMIN_ACCESS` to any secret string to protect the `/webhooks` listing endpoint (the one that reveals every registered slug).
+When enabled, only requests that include the token via the `x-admin-access` header or a `?admin=token` query string can see that list.
+You can also visit `http://<host>/<ADMIN_ACCESS>` in the browser to open an admin overview of every slug.
+All other slug-specific actions stay public for easier testing; rotate or remove the token if it ever leaks.

 ### Health & base info

 - `GET /meta` returns basic usage metadata.